NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 ## Analysis

-In the analysis section, we will delve into the key findings and observations from the evaluation of the DORA metrics tracking tools.
-This analysis aims to provide a deeper understanding of how each tool performed in different criteria and what implications those performances might have for organizations considering their adoption.
+In the analysis section, we will delve into the key findings and observations from the evaluation of the DORA metrics tracking tools

 ### Apache DevLake